GuillaumeMougeot/biom3d/docs/how_it_works/post_processing.md

         ),
     )
     ```
 - If you want to use `keep_big_only` or `keep_biggest_only`, you don't necessarly need to modify the config files as it is an option in our GUI, however this option hasn't been integrated in our CLI yet.
-If you want to modify the config here how to :
+If you want to modify the config here is how to :
   ```yaml
     POSTPROCESSOR:
     fct: Seg